rachaelhensley/Outside-Counsel-Spend-Tableau/README.md

 # Outside-Counsel-Spend-Tableau
+To Open:
+  - Need both Excel datasets
+  - Download the Tableua file

 Overview:
 My group and I worked together to analyze a comapny's legal counsel spend from 2019 to present (November 2023).
 By analyzing this data, the company was able to see noticeable trends to later make informed decisions based on their expenditures and costs.